Fish or cut bait

 There is some uncertainty about the precise meaning of this phrase.
 Some use it to mean 'make a choice about what you intend to do'; others have it that it means 'either get to work in a productive manner or do something else and let someone else work'.
 The second meaning, which I favour, and which is more common, is similar in meaning to 'put up or shut up', or the 20th century US vulgarism 'shit or get off the pot'.

 'Fish or cut bait' is of US origin and, of course, derives from fishing.
-Cutting bait is a straightforward literal term, i.e. chopping up bait to attract larger fish.
+Cutting bait is a straightforward literal term, that is, chopping up bait to attract larger fish.
 The phrase began to be used figuratively around the middle of the 19th century; for example, this piece from The Opal: A Monthly Periodical of the State Lunatic Asylum [Utica, N.Y.], 1852:

 But delicacy is attacked with Epilepsy in depicting so faithfully the results of sane life; the truth needs no commentary; farther, the moral turpitude of such customs, among those who profess so loud, and long, their fortunate position among folks; and hence, their infallibility bids him who indulges his time to pass in their narration, to fish or cut bait."